helenclx/leilukin-site/src/shrines/starwarskotor/guides/kotor-juhani-romance-guide.md

 {.item-list}

 **NOTE: I DO NOT support any mods that make Juhani a romance option for male characters under any circumstances.
-[Read this article on why I firmly believe Juhani's romance should remain exclusive to female characters.](/shrines/starwarskotor/articles/keep-juhani-a-lesbian) In addition, I DO NOT support any mods that make Juhani look like a human.**
+Read my article on [why I firmly believe Juhani's romance should remain exclusive to female characters](/shrines/starwarskotor/articles/keep-juhani-a-lesbian).
+In addition, I DO NOT endorse any mods that make Juhani look like a human.**